-FairJourney LDA, or FairJourney, is a fee-for-service company focused on antibody discovery and engineering services.
-FairJourney was founded in 2012 and, as compensation for their support with the formation of FairJourney, our Chief Executive Officer and executive director Tim Van Hauwermeiren acquired shares representing 5% of the equity securities of FairJourney, and our Chief Scientific Officer, Hans de Haard, acquired shares representing 20% of the equity securities of FairJourney.
+FairJourney Biologics LDA, or FairJourney, is a fee-for-service company focused on antibody discovery and engineering services.
+FairJourney was founded in 2012 and, as compensation for their support with the formation of FairJourney, our chief executive officer and executive director Tim Van Hauwermeiren acquired shares representing 5% of the equity securities of FairJourney, and our chief scientific officer, Hans de Haard, acquired shares representing 20% of the equity securities of FairJourney.
 In July 2012, we entered into a license and exclusive option agreement with FairJourney, pursuant to which we granted FairJourney a worldwide, non-exclusive license to our SIMPLE Antibody Platform to develop, manufacture and commercialize SIMPLE Antibodies to certain targets selected by FairJourney.
 Under the terms of the agreement, once FairJourney has advanced a product candidate discovered under the agreement to near proof-of-concept stage, we have the option to acquire patent rights generated by FairJourney specific to such product candidate along with a non-exclusive license to additional FairJourney intellectual property useful for further development, manufacture, or commercialization of the product candidate.
 Upon exercising this option, we must pay FairJourney an option fee equal to two times the expenses incurred by FairJourney for advancing such product candidate through the option exercise date, and we are required to pay a specified royalty in the mid-single digits on any sub-licensing revenue received by us for such product candidate.
 Alternatively, if we elect not to exercise the option, FairJourney is required to pay us a specified royalty in the mid-single digits on any sub-licensing revenue received by FairJourney for such product candidate.
 In connection with the agreement, we acquired shares of FairJourney representing 15% of the fully-diluted equity securities of FairJourney at the time of issuance.
+In December 2017, we sold this entire shareholding in FairJourney Biologics LDA, and thus FairJourney Biologics LDA is no longer a related company.
+Throughout the 2017 fiscal year, even though we held the shares in FairJourney Biologics LDA as stated above, Fair-Journey Biologics LDA was not a related party in accordance with IAS 24-Related Party Disclosures, since neither we nor any of our key management personnel controlled the company nor had significant influence over it.